Please click each of the FAQs to view the answer:

 "How does the pre-testing genetic counseling session work?"

 The goal of the pre-testing genetic counseling session is to gather information about your own medical history as well as your family history.
 It will also help you understand how the genetics of your diagnosis work and what your options are for genetic testing.
-Ahead of the pre-testing genetic counseling session, you will be sent a Family History Questionnaire.
-This form will ask you questions about your own medical history and your family history.
-This form must be completed and submitted before you will be able to schedule your pre-testing genetic counseling appointment.
-We require the family history questionnaire be submitted before the appointment because you may need to reach out to family members in order to obtain the information needed to complete the form.
-We charge a one-time non-covered services fee of $250.00 for genetic counseling and this must be paid at the pre-testing genetic counseling session
+Ahead of the pre-testing genetic counseling session, you will be sent questions about your own medical history and your family history.
+We ask that you answer these questions ahead of your genetic counseling appointment because you may need to reach out to family members in order to obtain the necessary information.
+You will discuss your answers to these questions with our genetic counselor during your appointment.
+We charge a non-covered services (self-pay) fee for genetic counseling and this does not include the cost of genetic testing.

 "What if I don’t know my family history?"